George K. Gay: Oregon

 Gay then claimed some land along the Willamette River near Wheatland, Oregon, and started farming.
 In 1841, he began building a home at the site, and when completed in 1842 it was the first brick house in the region.
 The bricks were fired on the property and used to build the walls and two fireplaces on the 14 ft high structure.
 Gay’s home was 22 ft wide by 32 ft long.
 In 1843, he was selected to serve on a committee at the First Wolf Meeting, part of the series of Champoeg Meetings held to discuss forming a government in the Oregon Country.

 On May 2, 1843, Gay voted with the prevailing party at the last of the Champoeg Meetings.
 The 52-50 vote established the Provisional Government of Oregon that would last until the Oregon Territory's government superseded it in 1849.
 Gay’s home would serve as one of the markers of the boundaries within the government.
 The south wall of his house marked the boundary line between the Yamhill and Champooick districts, and though the house is no longer standing, the location of that wall currently marks the line between Yamhill and Polk counties.
 In 1848, he went south to the California Gold Rush and mined for a time before returning to Oregon.

+US Naval Officer Charles Wilkes, who met Gay in 1841, called Gay "a useful member of society in this small community: he gelds and marks cattle, breaks horses in, and tames cows for milking, assists in finding and driving cattle,–in short, he undertakes all and every sort of singular business."
+Wilkes noted that Gay had "a pretty and useful Indian wife", presumably Louisa Hare Gay, "who does his bidding, takes care of his children and horses, and guards his household and property."
+He also wrote that Gay "told me he bore the Indians no love, and is indeed a terror to them, having not unfrequently applied Lynch law to some of them with much effect."

 Later years

-Upon returning to Oregon, Gay was considered one of the wealthiest people in what had become the Oregon Territory.
-He was married on four occasions and fathered nine children.
-The children, Mary Ann, Joseph Witcum, John Kirby, Alfred, Paul George, William Edouard, Adaline Bellay, Louisa and Henri St. Clair were all the children of first wife, Louisa Gay.
-He married Louisa Hare, Mary Manson, Mary Condon and Mary Ann Rubidow.
-Rubidow was born Marie Anne Toupin in 1826, and married Gay on February 11, 1867.
+After the death of his wife Louisa in 1861, Gay remarried three more times to Mary Manson, Mary Condon and Mary Ann Rubidow.

+Gay married Mary Manson in 1864.
+She was the daughter of Scottish-Canadian fur trader Donald Manson and the granddaughter of French-Canadian settler Étienne Lucier.

+Gay married Mary Ann Rubidow in 1867.
+Rubidow was born Marie Anne Toupin in 1826 and was the daughter of Marie Aioe Dorion.

 George Kirby Gay lost his fortune and died poor on October 7, 1882, at the age of 72 and was buried on his property near Wheatland, Oregon.
 A granite and bronze marker placed by the Daughters of the American Revolution on the Yamhill-Polk County line on Oregon Route 221 commemorates the location of Gay's home and gravesite and his involvement in the Champoeg Meetings.